Yoo, Yooil Bae, and Eva Kassens-Noor

-Smith, T., J. Molloy, E. Kassens-Noor, W. Li and M. Colunga (forthcoming).
+Smith, T., J. Molloy, E. Kassens-Noor, W. Li and M. Colunga (2013).
 Developing an Interdisciplinary Heuristic for Multidisciplinary Faculty Writing Groups.
 In A. E. Geller and M. Eodice (eds) Working with Faculty Writers.
 Salt Lake City: University of Utah Press

-Kassens-Noor, E. guest editor (forthcoming)
+Kassens-Noor, E. series editor

 Kassens, E.editor in chief (Summer 2009)

 “Sustainable Transportation: An International Perspective” Projections Vol. 9

 Planning Journal of the Department of Urban Studies and Planning, MIT, USA